EnglishDeondre-FS/Portfolio2/README.md

 <br>

 ### Milestone 2
-⚙️ Overview - Write overview here.
+⚙️ Overview - Created the main outline for everything to work properly mostly backend work.
 <br>
-🌵 Challenges - Write challenges here.
+🌵 Challenges - MongoDB is a pain in general.
 <br>
-🏆 Accomplishments - Write Accomplishments here.
+🏆 Accomplishments - Backend works with JWT authentication and sessions are limited to 1hr unless the user is being active on the site.
 <br>
-🔮 Next Steps - Write your next steps here.
+🔮 Next Steps - Fontend pretty stuff.
 <br>

 Please discuss the following:
 #### Page #1
-- Name
+- Main
-- Purpose
+- Introduce the user.

 #### Page #2
-- Name
+- Blog/:id
-- Purpose
+- Give the user content to look at and interact with.

 #### Page #3
-- Name
+- Settings
-- Purpose
+- Edit your settings.

 #### Page #4
-- Name
+- Dashboard
-- Purpose
+- Admin panel specific for user interaction.s

 #### Remember that creating a project board, issues, and milestones is 50% of your grade!
 If you are having trouble, contact your instructor ASAP, you might need to be part of the ePortoflio group to have better access.

 <br>